thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 while (key_id is not unique)
 ~~~

-### Scheduled (server, client behaviour)
+### Scheduled rotation

-Two options:
+Scheduled rotation happens at a time known to Origins, Clients, and Mirrors.
+This MAY be a regular interval (monthly, weekly, daily), or an ad-hoc schedule
+agreed between all parties.

+Scheduled rotations MUST be communicated in one of the two mode below

+Passive:
-* passive = rely on cache header to set not-after on the client side. stop
+: Origins rely on cache headers to inform Clients about key expiry.
+They stop
-  advertising the key at time t, and delete it at time t+maxage
+  advertising the key at time `t`, and delete it at time `t_expiry=t+maxage`.
-  take intermediate into consideration
+  Origins MAY have to take intermediate mirrors into considerations, if they
+  are aware these mirrors don't respect their cache headers.
+Active:
-* active = keep serving the key but add not-after before expiration.
-It should
+: Origins keep serving the key and add a `not-after` field.
+This field MUST be
-  be NOW()+maxage
+  at least `t+maxage`.

-In both case, the protocol MUST define an error to signal a key which is not
+With both modes, an Origin SHOULD signal a key is not supported by sending a
+response with status code 400.
-supported.
-It is RECOMMENDED to use truncated token ID as a short identifier.
+It is RECOMMENDED to use key ID as defined in {{key-id}}.

-### Immediate (server, client behaviour)
+### Immediate

-There are moment where keys have to be rotated immediately.
-Existing keys may
+Origins MIGHT have to rotate keys immediately.
+Existing keys MAY
 have to be invalidated and/or new keys be provisioned.
 Immediate key rotation
-may happen in the event of a key compromise, loss, or other imperious reason.
+can happen in the event of a key compromise, loss, or other imperious reason.

 Immediate key rotation will cause some client requests to the server to fail
 until the client and mirrors retrieve a new version of the directory.
 The key
 directory endpoint is going to be placed under a higher load.

-Client requests are expected to fail.

-1. You MAY introduce a random backoff to spread the load of key distribution over
+1. Origins MAY introduce a random backoff to spread the load of key distribution
-time.
-See #TODO link to caching section
+   over time.
+See {{cache-behaviour}}
 2. Clients on a scheduled rotation MAY be configured to distrust rotation outside
-a fixed schedule.
+   a fixed window.
 Protocols SHOULD define such policies.

-## Cache behaviour
+## Cache behaviour {#cache-behaviour}

 Caching the Key Directory lowers latency and reduces resource usage on the
 Mirror and the Origin.
 An optimal caching strategy should minimize resource